Darkvanilla22/AlfredCTF/README.md

 ![image](https://user-images.githubusercontent.com/53369798/111732777-b45fc780-884c-11eb-95ac-c4a25dbbdd3f.png)

 Looks like a Jenkins login page.
-Through the power of a quick guess, I tried out credentials "admin:admin" to see if their was any default login credentials that have been set.
+Through the power of a quick guess, I tried out credentials "**admin:admin**" to see if their was any default login credentials that have been set.
 Lo and behold, that was the case!
 >Make it a habit to always check for default credentials went probing for initial access!
 It will save you lots of time and frustration! "admin:password" is also a possible combination to try out too!

 Now that we're in, let us figure out what to do from here.
 A good place to start is finding out where we're able to execute commands to system.
 Here's a view of the dashboard after logging in: